Top 5 Reasons to Attend Adventure Sports Events and Festivals

 Events and festivals not only have an expo area where vendors actually have time to talk with you, you can typically demo their latest gear right there.

 Of course, if you're in the market for a new bicycle, you can take a few different ones out for a spin at a cycling event.
 In addition, there's also outdoor brands like Osprey Packs, who not only let you touch and feel their newest backpacks, you can take one out on your next ride!
+We love our Osprey Hikelight and Talon packs and use these small day packs on hikes, mountain biking and as an extra pack for the unexpected stops on road trips!

 3. Brand awareness